 Follow these steps to configure and run network scans in your environment.

 a.
-Designate devices as network scanners by either selecting from Saner's recommended device list or from the available devices list.
+Designate devices as network scanners by either selecting from Saner's recommended device list or choosing your own from the available devices list.

 Select the Show only recommended devices checkbox to view devices suggested by Saner's recommendation engine for network scanning.
 From the filtered list, click Designate in the Actions column to assign a device as a Network Scanner.